bagherhosseini/Tazk-Flow/README.md

 ## Installation

-Follow these steps to get Task Flow running on your local machine:
+Follow these steps to get Tazk Flow running on your local machine:

 ### Prerequisites
 - [Node.js](https://nodejs.org/) installed on your system.